List of songs written by IU: Songs

-IU and eleven more wrote are credited as writers on "Christmas Wishes", a collaboration between Park Ji-yoon (pictured), Lim Kim, Jang Jane and Puer Kim.
+IU and eleven more are credited as writers on "Christmas Wishes", a collaboration between Park Ji-yoon (pictured), Lim Kim, Jang Jane and Puer Kim.

 IU wrote "Leon", a song performed by her and Park Myeong-su (pictured) as EU God-G Isn't EU for MBC's Infinite Challenge.

 For her fourth studio album Palette (2017), IU collaborated with G-Dragon (pictured) on "Palette".
 He is credited as a writer and the song topped the Gaon Digital Chart.

 IU and actor Yeo Jin-goo (pictured) starred in the South Korean television series Hotel del Luna.
 For the series, IU wrote and recorded the song "Happy Ending".